 From the more granular four-digit Harmonized Tariff System code level, monumental or building stone represent Palestine’s most valuable exported product followed by ethylene polymers, virgin olive oil, tobacco cigarettes and fresh or chilled cucumbers.

-Palestine’s top 10 exports accounted for two-thirds (66.4%) of the overall value of its global shipments.
+Palestine’s top 10 exports approached two-thirds (64.9%) of the overall value of its global shipments in 2019.

-Fruits and nuts was the fastest-growing among the top 10 export categories, up by 37.3% year over year since 2016.
+Fruits and nuts was the fastest grower among the top 10 export categories, up by 24% from 2018 to 2019.

-Palestinian plastics and articles made from plastic posted the third-fastest gain in value, up by 5%.
+Palestinian shipments of animal or vegetable fats, oils and waxes posted the third-fastest gain in value, up by 14.9%.

-The leading decliner among the top 10 Palestinian export categories was iron and steel which declined by -29%.
+The leading decliner among the top 10 Palestinian export categories was aluminum which declined by -9.1%.